Adult Social Care

 In social care, an ‘outcome’ refers to an aim or objective you would like to achieve or need to happen – for example, continuing to live in your own home, or being able to go out and about.
 You should be able to say which outcomes are the most important to you, and receive support to achieve them

 Outline Strategy Plan (OSP)

-When a referral received by triage is identified as requiring an Enquiry triage will outline as the what the scope of the enquiry is and any immediate action that is required
+When a referral received by triage is identified as requiring an enquiry, triage will outline the scope of the enquiry and any immediate action that is required

 Section 26 of the Counter-Terrorism and Security Act 2015 (the Act) places a duty on certain bodies (“specified authorities” listed in Schedule 6 to the Act), in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 The aim of the Prevent strategy is to reduce the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism.
 The 2011 Prevent strategy has three specific strategic objectives: